Laura Fuentes

 How to Make Deviled Eggs with Tuna

-These delicious deviled eggs with tuna are a breeze to make!
-Better double the recipe because they are going to disappear from the table fast.
+Better double the recipe because these deviled eggs with tuna are going to disappear from the table fast.
 Here’s how to make them:

 1. Boil the eggs

-I boil the eggs in a saucepan.
+I use a saucepan.
 You can also make hard-boiled eggs in the oven or the Instant Pot if you need to cook them in bulk.

 2. Peel the eggs